fengzikai111/virtualworld/README.md

 you can do many things, but don't to break the law.it is very important.

 there will be Some people in begining.

+first role is the person,who can see,hear even heartbeat.